-House Majority Whip-elect Steve Scalise (LA-01) today announced the staff for the Office of the Majority Whip and his personal office.
+House Majority Whip Steve Scalise (R-La.) today announced new additions to his staff for both the Office of the Majority Whip and his personal office.

 Jumpstarting Opportunities With Bold Solutions (JOBS) Act